-Traditionally, some of the most important bamboo species for paper-making have included such tropical wonders as Dendrocalamus brandisii, Dendrocalamus hamiltonii, and Dendrocalamus membranacea.
+Traditionally, some of the most important bamboo species for paper-making have included such tropical wonders as Dendrocalamus brandisii, Dendrocalamus hamiltonii, Dendrocalamus membranacea, and Dendrocalamus strictus.
 These big species, mainly native to the tropical climes of Southern and Southeast Asia, have thick and fibrous culms, typically several inches in diameter.
 To this day, they remain important species for industrial use.
 And D. hamiltonii is actually becoming endangered due to over-exploitation for pulp and paper-making.

 Moso bamboo, or Phyllostachys edulis, is the most widely used species of bamboo in the world.
 It is the chief variety for bamboo flooring, bamboo textiles, and cross-laminated bamboo lumber.
 Not surprisingly, it is also used for paper-making.
 Of the thousands of varieties of bamboo, Moso has probably been studied more closely than any other.
 Research indicates it could be very competitive with tree pulp paper.

 Melocanna baccifera, which grows in and around Bangladesh, Myanmar, and Northeast India, is another important species for pulp and paper.
 It has also been the subject of some extensive research.
 Findings show that this variety of bamboo has a very similar composition to hardwood, with 52.8% cellulose, 21.1% hemicelluloses, and 25.2% lignin.